Twistor lines in the period domain of complex tori: Connectivity by generic twistor paths

 For notational convenience we write the matrix $Y$ in terms of its 2$\times$2-blocks $Y_{k,l}$, $Y=(Y_{k,l})$, $1\leqslant k,l \leqslant 2n$, and denote by $\mathbb{1}_{2\times 2}$ the 2$\times$2 identity matrix.
 If at least one $\lambda_i$, $1\leqslant i\leqslant n$, in $D$ is nonzero we get for all $1\leqslant j \leqslant n$ the equalities of 4$\times$4-blocks

 These matrix equalities completely determine all $n-1$ off-diagonal 4$\times$4-entries of $Y$ in the $i$-th ``fat'' row of 4$\times$4-blocks in terms of the off-diagonal 4$\times$4-entries of the $i$-th ``fat'' column, $1\leqslant i \leqslant n$.
 So the codimension of the space of solutions of (\ref{Equation-locus-short-form}) is at least $4(n-1)$ (precise lower bound that is reached in the least restrictive case $\lambda_j=\lambda_i$ for all $j$).
 For the diagonal 4$\times$4-entry, $i=j$, we obtain $b_2=0$ in $Y_{2i-1,2i}$, so that the codimension is at least $4n-3$.
+5pt {\it Case of $I$-anti-invariant $\Omega$:} This is done similarly and leads to the same codimension bound $\geqslant 4n-3$.
+Alternatively, one could note that, if $C_I \subset Compl_\Omega$, then, in particular, $\pm I \in Compl_\Omega$, so that $\Omega$ is $I$-invariant, and this is the only case we need consider.
+5pt